ramirogm/rotary-knob/README.md

-# Rotary reader
+# Rotary knob

-Rotary-reader provides an easy way to integrate a rotary encoder into your application.
+Rotary-knob provides an easy way to integrate a rotary encoder into your application.
 Instead of importing a library and handling the GPIO events, you can include this block as a container and listen for the events it generates.

-Rotary-reader decodes the clicks from a rotary encoder, detects the rotation direction, tracks the position using an integer, and publishes this info by sending UDP datagrams with the encoded data.
+Rotary-knob decodes the clicks from a rotary encoder, detects the rotation direction, tracks the position using an integer, and publishes this info by sending UDP datagrams with the encoded data.

-Each time a new event occurs ( rotating the knob clockwise, rotating it counterclockwise or pushing the knob ), the reader sends a new packet to the configured IP address and port.
+Each time a new event occurs ( rotating the knob clockwise, rotating it counterclockwise or pushing the knob ), the rotary-knob sends a new packet to the configured IP address and port.

 The packet format is: